amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-5-nested-if-statements.md

 }
 ```

+In this example, we ask the user if they want to delete their account.
+If they answer "yes", we ask them again to confirm.
+Depending on their responses, different actions are taken.

+#### Importance of Code Formatting

-It's so important to keep your code nicely formatted.
-Here is a review of the tips from before:
+It's crucial to keep your code nicely formatted.
+Here are some tips:

-- Always indent one tab (2-4 spaces) for every code block.
-If you have a nested if statement, then the code in the nested code block should indented again.
+- **Indentation**: Always indent one tab (2-4 spaces) for every code block.
+If you have a nested if statement, the code in the nested block should be indented again.
-- `if`, `else if`, and `else` statements that belong together should not have space inbetween them.
-Butt them right up against eachother so you can see that they're grouped.
+- **Grouping Statements**: if, else if, and else statements that belong together should not have space between them.
+Group them together to visually indicate that they are related.
-- Space your code based on sections.
-You don't need to have your entire program bunched up together.
+- **Spacing Sections**: Space your code based on sections.
+Avoid bunching up your entire program; this makes it easier to read and debug.

+#### Common Pitfalls

+- **Misalignment**: Ensure your indents are consistent.
+Misaligned code can be hard to read and debug.

+- **Over-nesting**: Too many nested levels can make the code hard to follow.
+Consider refactoring if your code gets too nested.

+#### Dungeon Crawler Activity

-This program is called a choose your own adventure game.
-It's going to be the biggest program you make so far.
+Now, let's apply what you've learned to a simple program.
+This program is a choose-your-own-adventure game, and it's the biggest program you'll write so far.
 Take your time, and test your code frequently.
-Don't try to write the whole program and then test it at the end, or else it could spell disaster when you try to debug.
+Don't try to write the whole program and then test it at the end, or it could spell disaster when you try to debug.
 Write one section at a time, and then test it.

 #### Skills to Practice